kunalkathuria/SVXplorer/README.md

 Six bedpe files are created in the standard 6-column format (chr1, start, stop, chr2, start, stop) except for insertions.bedpe which is in the standard (chr_source, start, stop, chr_insert, start, end) non-tandem duplication (NTD) format.
 The kind of NTD (cut,copy,inverted cut etc.) is identified in the last column as indicated above.
 1 vcf file is also created containing all variants together.

 These files are stored in the sv_caller/results/text directory.
-Intermediate bedpe files using only PE mappings are stored in the above directory as well in a folder titled 'pe_results'.
+Intermediate bedpe files using only PE (PE and SR) mappings are stored in the above directory as well in a folder titled 'pe_results' (sr_results).
 These results may give better results against "truth sets" if the truth set's breakpoint precision is questionable.

 ### NOTES